-Benefits of progesterone for men
+Benefits of natural progesterone supplementation for men

-Natural bio-identical progesterone helps combat or even reverse the above symptoms of estrogen dominance in men.
+Natural progesterone helps combat or even reverse the symptoms of estrogen dominance in men.
 As progesterone is a precursor hormone for testosterone, it is increasingly becoming the hormone used to treat prostrate problems and other male hormone imbalance symptoms.

 - Protects against prostate problems.
 Urination is easier, stronger flow, less frequent.
-Bio-identical progesterone is increasingly being used as an alternative to prostate surgery.
+Bio-identical or natural progesterone is increasingly being used as an alternative to prostate surgery.
 There is substantial anecdotal evidence indicating that it can reduce an enlarged prostate back to normal.

 - Improved libido and sex drive.

 - Improved energy level.